 WHAT ARE ORGANIC GEMS?

-Organic gem materials are those of plant or animal origin which can be used in jewellery or the decorative arts.
+Organic gem materials -- also called biogenic gem materials -- are those of plant or animal origin which can be used in jewellery or the decorative arts.
 The best known are amber, jet, ivory, bone, antler, horn, tortoiseshell, pearl, shell and coral.
 Other organics include rhino horn, baleen, feathers, and many more.
-This website covers their origins, their identification, and -- in some cases -- their conservation status.
+This website covers their origins, their identification, and -- where applicable -- their conservation status.

 INDEX

-NOTE: All contents of the above articles are at present being edited and updated.
+NOTE: All contents of the above articles are periodically edited and updated.

 Note: the contents of this website are copyright and may not be reproduced without prior permission.